Silent Tongue: Production

 Sam Shepard was inspired to write Silent Tongue after researching medicine shows and the gullible idea of a magic potion or cure all.
 Shepard's script for Silent Tongue found its way to producer, Gene Rosow, with Shepard's editor, Bill Yahraus, telling Rosow the story at a Passover seder at Rosow's home.
 Rosow was impressed by the story and took the project to Ludi Boeken of French production company Belbo Films who helped secure financing from Groupe Canal+ and Hachette Premiere.
 Following the film's initial showing at the 1993 Sundance Film Festival, Shepard re-edited the movie.

 Delay in release

-The film was shot in 1992 but its release was delayed until early 1994, marking the penultimate film appearance of River Phoenix who died four months before its release.
+The film was shot in 1992 and premiered at the Sundance Film Festival on January 28, 1993 but its release was delayed until early 1994, marking the penultimate film appearance of River Phoenix who died four months before its release.
 It was the final film to feature Phoenix for 19 years until the release of his unfinished film Dark Blood in 2012.

 The film opened in the United Kingdom on January 27, 1995 on just one screen, grossing £832 for the weekend.